jeremynguyenn/Embedded-Kernel-Driver-MAX30102-Pulse-Oximeter-and-Heart-Rate/README.md

 ## Device Tree Configuration

-The `max30102.dts` file defines the MAX30102 sensor on the I2C bus with interrupt and reset GPIOs.
-To apply the device tree overlay directly:
+The `max30102.dts` file configures the MAX30102 sensor on the I2C bus at address `0x57`, with interrupt GPIO (pin 17), reset GPIO (pin 18), regulator support, and hwmon integration.
+To apply the overlay directly:

 1. Compile the overlay: